-Refer to Section 8.6, "Shimadzu Data" for details on Shimadzu instrument preferences.
+Refer to Chapter 4, Project Wizard - Create a PEAKS Project, Load Data and Set up a Workflow Section 8.6, "Shimadzu Data" for details on Shimadzu instrument preferences.

 1.2.4.
 Varian (.xms)

 Click the "Varian (.xms)" option under the "Raw file converter" section from the menu on the left side to display the Varian instrument preferences.